-1) Make sure the big round is sitting top-up, backdoor to the ground (see above section “How to Chop” for an explanation of this if you missed it).
+- Set the wood on the block, top-side-up.
+Make sure the big round is sitting top-up, backdoor to the ground (see above section “How to Chop” for an explanation of this if you missed it).
 It’s always best to start this way.

-2) Assess the wood.
+- Assess the wood to determine where you'll aim.
 Look at the end grain and locate the heart—is it centered or off-center?
 Does the round you’re dealing with have multiple hearts that you will have to contend with?
-Look at the bark or outer sapwood if the bark has rotted off or been removed.
-If there are knots, branches, or twists in the grain you should be able to see evidence.
-Knots and branches are problems when it comes to chopping wood, and in general when dealing with a big round you should leave the knotty, branchy sections for last.
-If the wood is severely twisted, or cork-screwed, or curly (as sycamore and silver maple so often are), you will need to be aware of this when setting wedges.
+Look at the bark or (outer sapwood if the bark has rotted off or been removed): If there are knots, branches, or twists in the grain, you should be able to see evidence.
+Start with a side of the round that is free of knots.
+Knots and branches are problems when it comes to chopping wood, and in general, when dealing with a big round, you should leave the knotty, branchy sections for last.
+If the wood is severely twisted, cork-screwed, or curly (as sycamore and silver maple so often are), you will need to be aware of this when setting wedges.
 Most types of wood will have at least a slight twist in the grain unless you are dealing with something veneer-quality.
 Finally, look to the end grain again and see if there are any checks.
 Long wide checks are your friends.
 You may not see any checks at all.
-That’s okay – you can make some.
+That’s okay, you can make some.

-1) The first thing to try with a big round is to remove as much of the outer layers of wood as possible.
+- Chop away the outermost layers first.
+The first thing to try with a big round is to remove as much of the outer layers of wood as possible.
 This will begin to relieve the grain tension.
 Every piece of wood that you remove from a big round will, theoretically, make each remaining piece easier to dislodge.
-Start with a side of the round that is free of knots, and swing your splitting maul so that the blade will land 5 to 6 inches from the edge of the round.
+Swing your splitting maul so that the blade lands 5 to 6 inches from the edge of the round.
 Work systematically, moving around the wood, avoiding knots, and removing as much the outer wood as you can.
-I also refer to this method as “stripping.”
+I refer to this method as “stripping.”
 You may need to beat on the same place more than once in order to remove a piece of firewood.
 When your splitting maul makes contact, the wood should at least check.
 Keep swinging at the checks you’ve made until you dislodge a piece of firewood.
-I have dealt with big four and five foot ash rounds that I chopped without the use of wedges, using this method.
+I have dealt with big four and five-foot ash rounds that I chopped without the use of wedges, using this method.
 You might find that your big round of wood call be fully chopped this way, too!

+What if you get stuck?
 So what if your wood is so unfriendly that you can only strip off a little bit of the outer wood, or none at all, or you’ve stripped it and the end grain is not checked and you cannot seem to dislodge any wood with your splitting maul?
 You will need to use metal wedges to speak to it.
 (Safety precaution: When using metal wedges, wear protective eyewear.)

-Speaking to it is the process of drawing a line in the endgrain of the wood using a metal wedge, effectively “telling” the wood how you would like it to split.
-The line that you draw will act like a check, or like a fault line, and if done properly the force of driving the wedge into the endgrain will resonate through the wood from top to backdoor.
+"Speaking to it" is the process of drawing a line in the endgrain of the wood using a metal wedge, effectively “telling” the wood how you would like it to split.
+The line that you draw will act like a check, or like a fault line, and if done properly, the force of driving the wedge into the endgrain will resonate through the wood from top to backdoor.
 Speaking to it can help with two problems: The outer wood just won’t split off, or there are no checks in the endgrain for you to take advantage of.

 - Draw the line.
 Draw a line in the endgrain by setting the wedge against the wood and tapping it with your maul, hard enough to drive it into the wood but not so hard that it gets stuck.
 I usually give it three or four good hits.
 Repeat this until you have drawn a line (a whole diameter, really) from one edge of the round, through the heart, and to the other edge.

 Alternative: If your wood is so nasty that you have not been able to split off any of the outer wood, and your round is huge, then you may want to start speaking to it by drawing a line that does not go through the heart.
 If you haven’t split any wood from the round yet, you should use the wedges to draw a line that separates about one-fifth of the round from the rest of it, always drawing the line from edge to edge and avoiding drawing a line that starts at or leads to a knot.

 Sink your wedge.
 As you do, the wood should be splitting apart where you told it to.
 If everything is going well, sink the wedge as far is it will go.
 Ideally, the round will split all the way down the fault line, your wedge will fall to the ground, and the big round will now be two chunks of wood.
 Your wedge might be stuck in the stringy grain of one of the pieces; if so, retrieve it.
 If the round you are working on split completely, you can skip down in this article to the topic “Take its Heart.”
 If the wood has not split completely, your wedge is sunk to the hilt, and the backdoor of the round is still held together, then try this: Take your splitting maul, move to the side of the split opposite where the wedge is, and chop into the fault line.
 This should finish it up.
 If the wood still has not split, you have a couple of options.

-8) The first thing to try if you have already sunk one wedge and chopped at the wood with your maul, but to no avail, would be to set another wedge in the faultline that you have created.
+- Use another wedge, if necessary.
+The first thing to try if you have already sunk one wedge and chopped at the wood with your maul, but to no avail, would be to set another wedge in the faultline that you have created.
 Follow the same steps for setting a wedge that we have already discussed, and sink that wedge.
 This will hopefully, finally, split the round in two.

 Go in the Backdoor

-This is a good trick that I’ve learned.
-Going in the back door simply means that you will flip the piece of wood over and instead of chopping into the top, as we usually do, you will chop the wood from the bottom.
+This is a good trick that I’ve learned when tackling extra tough rounds of wood: "Going in the back door" simply means that you flip the piece of wood over and, instead of chopping into the top as we usually do, you chop from the bottom.
 If you have a couple of wedges already sunk in a big round, then you should see a check in the endgrain of the bottom when you flip it over.
-(Be mindful of your back when turning over very large, heavy rounds of wood – they can weigh hundreds of pounds.)
+(Be mindful of your back when turning over very large, heavy rounds of wood, as they can weigh hundreds of pounds.)
 If the wood has not split all the way down yet, then do your best to estimate where the check should be.
 Your goal here with going in the backdoor will be to finish what you started up top.

-In most cases you will find that your splitting maul is all you need.
-Swing at the check in the backdoor, or at where it looks like it should be if there isn’t a check.
+In most cases, you will find that your splitting maul is all you need.
+Swing at the check in the backdoor (or at where it looks like it should be if there isn’t a check).
 Work from edge to edge, and be as powerful as you can without hurting yourself.
 Try to be mindful of where those wedges are; if the wood pops apart, you don’t want to smash the blade of your maul into the wedges.
 You should be able to finish opening up the round this way.